yorevs/homesetup/README.md

 ## Uninstallation

-If you decide to, you can uninstall al HomeSetup files and restore your old dotfiles.
+If you decide to, you can uninstall all HomeSetup files and restore your old dotfiles.
 To do that issue the command in a shell: `# HomeSetup> ./uninstall.bash`

 The uninstaller will remove all files and folders related to HomeSetup for good.
 The only folder that will stay is